What is business intelligence (BI)?

 Business intelligence has been around for over 30 years and traditionally, it was driven by IT.
 Questions were submitted to the IT team and answers were provided back to the business in the form of a static report.
 If there were follow-up questions, they were re-submitted to IT and usually placed in the back of the queue.
 This time-consuming process has been replaced by modern BI – which is far more interactive.

 Modern, self-service BI tools let business users query data themselves, set up dashboards, generate reports, and share their findings from any Web browser or mobile device – all with minimal IT involvement.
-Recently, artificial intelligence (AI) and machine learning technologies have made this process even simpler – and faster – by automating many BI processes, including data discovery and the creation of reports and visualizations.
+Recently, artificial intelligence (AI) and machine learning technologies have made this process even simpler – and faster – by automating many BI processes, including data discovery and the creation of reports and visualisations.

 Increasingly, companies are choosing cloud-based BI tools that connect to more data sources and are available 24×7 from anywhere.
 And they are choosing solutions that offer embedded BI – BI that is embedded directly into workflows and processes so users can make better decisions in the moment and in context.